ananaymital/Titanic-Machine-Learning-from-Disaster/README.md

 From the competition [homepage](https://www.kaggle.com/c/titanic).

 # Goal for this Notebook:
-Show a simple example of an analysis of the Titanic disaster in Python.
+Show a simple but detailed analysis of the Titanic disaster in Python.

 ## This Notebook will uses basic examples of: